CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

     historical fact SHOULD be treated similar to Participants with brief disclosure policies.

+!!! tip "My Adversary Is _Not Necessarily_ Your Adversary"

+    Trustworthiness has a strong subjective component, and individual perspectives on who is or is not trustworthy can vary widely.
-Acknowledging that *adversary* is not a universally agreed-upon category, the definition of *adversary* in the above is left to individual Participants.
+    Thus, while acknowledging that *adversary* is not a universally agreed-upon category, the definition of *adversary* in the above is left to individual Participants.

 The maximal interpretation of the above is that untrustworthy Participants are left to be notified by the publication of the